cheng-hsiang-chiu/ECE5960-Physical-Design-Algorithm/PA1/README.md

 - paper : papers
 - CMakeLists.txt : cmake file
 - checker_linux : correctness checking
+- run.sh : a script to run the executable, measure runtime and verify the results for all benchmarks

 ## Build
 To build the executable, please follow the instructions below.
 The default compiler is clang++.